 About This Page

-This page is designed to help give an overview of the acupuncture industry to those considering pursuing a career in Acupuncture and/or Herbal Medicine.
+This page is designed to help give an overview of the acupuncture industry to those considering pursuing a career in Acupuncture with or without a specialization in Herbal Medicine.
 The admissions team here at National University of Health Sciences knows that aspiring Acupuncture practitioners have a lot to think and learn about before they decide if, when, and where to pursue their degree.
 We hope this informational guide will bring you real insight into exploring an exciting career as an Acupuncture practitioner.

 Introduction to the Field

 Western and eastern medicine both offer unique perspectives fundamental to health care today.
 You may be surprised to learn just how many oriental medicine practitioners are already working integratively at health care facilities across the United States.
-Acupuncture and herbal medicine are increasingly being recognized as effective treatments for a variety of conditions.
+Acupuncture is increasingly being recognized as an effective treatment for a variety of conditions.

 Beyond this specific crisis, there has been a growing shift to include acupuncture and oriental medicine in the main health care industry and many hospitals and treatment centers across the United States are incorporating integrative medicine practices.
 In fact, 42% of the hospitals offering complementary and alternative medicine provide acupuncture as an outpatient service to their patients.

-What does a Herbal Medicine practitioner actually do?
+What benefit does an Herbal Medicine specialization provide?

-Oriental Medicine relies on a highly comprehensive and individualized diagnosis of a patient’s Qi (or chi) energy.
-The weakness, excess, or imbalance of Qi affects key organ systems in oriental medicine and is the underlying cause of disease and disharmony.
-The oriental medicine practitioner uses a broad scope of therapies to restore balance to a patient’s Qi, thereby encouraging health and healing.
+Herbal Medicine relies on a highly comprehensive and individualized diagnosis of a patient’s Qi (or chi) energy.
+The weakness, excess, or imbalance of Qi affects key organ systems in herbal medicine and is the underlying cause of disease and disharmony.
+The herbal medicine practitioner uses a broad scope of therapies to restore balance to a patient’s Qi, thereby encouraging health and healing.

 The goal of acupuncture is to promote healing through rebalancing the patient’s Qi (or chi) energy.
 When the Qi is weak, excessive, or blocked, it can cause illness and disease.